Sharon Wee

 Sharon Wee Ee Lin (born 5 October 1977 in Melaka) is a former professional squash player who represented Malaysia.

 Career

 During 2007, she reached the finals of four events and won her first WISPA title in November in the NSC Tour 10 No. 2 in Kuala Lumpur.
 She reached a career-high world ranking of World No. 18 in December 2006.
 She retired as a professional player in 2012.

 In 2010, she was part of the team that won a third consecutive bronze medal for Malaysia at the 2010 Women's World Team Squash Championships.

 Personal life

-Sharon is now doing her part to promote squash.
+Sharon is a Peranakan descendant.
+She is now doing her part to promote squash.
 She has set up an academy – Sharon Wee Squash Pro-in Kuala Lumpur to work closely with university students and young players.

 Sharon is currently a TV presenter and sports commentator on Astro Arena, the Malaysian sports channel.